Franziska Hildebrand

-Franziska Hildebrand (born 24 March 1987) is a German biathlete.
+Franziska Hildebrand (born 24 March 1987) is a former German biathlete.
 Hildebrand started in her first world cup races in the 2011/12-season after winning three medals at the two previous European Championships.
 In 2014, she participated in the Winter Olympics in Sochi.
 She was officially nominated by the DOSB on 23 January 2014.
 She retired after 2021/2022, one day after she announced pregnancy.